How Accurate Are Zillow Home Value Estimates?

 Why Zillow Estimates Can’t Be Relied On

 In some cases, few and far in between, Zillow estimates may actually work.
-But in my career working as a real estate agent in the Northern Virginia and Washington DC areas, I’ve noticed discrepancies as much as 50% higher than actual market value.
+But in my career working as a real estate agent in the Washington DC area, I’ve noticed discrepancies as much as 50% higher than actual market value.

 While the last selling price of a home is useful to know, it’s also the only concrete data that Zillow has on a property.
 The last selling price has no weight on what a home is worth now, and we all know that the real estate industry changes quite frequently.
 With an industry as dynamic as ours, there is no point in relying on a system for estimates of a home’s current value, especially if it’s taking into consideration a sale price that is months, years, or even decades old.